-Yes, the ‘B’ word, often hidden behind by bullies, or used as a way of explaining the systematic abuse of the victim, by the perpetrators.
+Yes, the ‘B’ word, often hidden behind by bullies or used as a way of explaining the systematic abuse of the victim, by the perpetrators.
 However, in a mutually respectful and agreed upon dynamic, can provide the source of great humour and even bonding.
 It’s in the latter context, that I feel the Silva tweet was sent.

-The other end of that spectrum of course, is when those on the receiving end take offense, but feel the environment isn’t one, where they can express their true feelings.
+The other end of that spectrum, of course, is when those on the receiving end take offence, but feel the environment isn’t one, where they can express their true feelings.
 Again, I don’t think the Silva/Mendy incident fits this at all.
 Peter Beardsley’s case at Newcastle, where he racially abused young black players who felt they were not able to challenge his ‘banter’ is perhaps, the perfect example of what I’m referring to here.

 Many would argue that Silva’s mistake was putting it in the public domain.

 Many could also argue that if you focus on the word, ‘Conguitos’ (translates to ‘little one from the Congo’), rather than the image alone, Silva’s motives for comparing his teammate to the image it relates to, could become a little more sinister.
 Does Silva see all people of colour as 'Conguitos'?
 Does he see being black, as a negative in general?
 If the answers to this are affirmative, this would make him and his actions racist irrespective of his relationship with Mendy.